-It has a simple button very similar to a cordless phone and only three function keys: ‘Power’, ‘Send’ and ‘End Call’.
+It has a simple button similar to a cordless phone and only three function keys: ‘Power,’ ‘Send,’ and ‘End Call.’
 Nothing confuses novice mobile users.

-The service provider has taken a classic early-adopter marketing approach and pushed consumer mobile for emergency use rather than targeting top-tier markets.
-Connection and rental rates are cheaper compared to business packages, but call rates are higher.
+The service provider has taken a classic early-adopter marketing approach, pushing consumer mobile for emergency use rather than targeting top-tier markets.
+Connection and rental rates are cheaper than business packages, but call rates are higher.

 The simple layout of this handset design reflects this approach.
-Emergency calls will be of no use if you have to pick up an instruction manual to figure out how to make a call.
+Emergency calls will be useless if you have to pick up an instruction manual to figure out how to make a call.

 4. Motorola 3200 (1992)

 Motorola introduced the 3200 in 1992.
 This wasn’t their first GSM phone.
-That distinction went back to the International 1000, a large portable handheld Motorola phone released a year earlier in 1991.
-However, this was the first Motorola portable product to feature on the GSM.
+That distinction returned to the International 1000, a large portable handheld Motorola phone released a year earlier in 1991.
+However, this was the first Motorola mobile product featured on the GSM.

 The Motorola 3200 quickly became the most popular GSM phone in the USA, UK, Canada, Australia, and other big countries.
 It was expensive at first.
 Carphone Warehouse sold this phone in August 1993 for £762.

-However, the price fell quickly and by the end of 1993, it was the cheapest digital phone.
+However, the price fell quickly; by the end of 1993, it was the cheapest digital phone.
 The Motorola 3200 is very collectible today, as it is the only phone that looks like the classic yuppy brick still available on GSM networks.
 A newer 2G small SIM card is required.